megataps/SmartWeather/README.md

 <br>

 # <a name="build_guide"></a>How to Build & Deploy to devices
+This simple app use gradle for build and deploy.
+But keep in mind that, It's should use CI/CD for real project to speed up our performance.

 -  Setup Android SDK & Gradle
 -  Install Android Build Tools version 30.0.2